Logo

 Obtaining Information through Discovery

 • Requests for documents – You may request copies of all documents related to your case.
-You may obtain both print and electronic copies of documents, and the defendant may not object to providing the documents on the basis that they are publicly available.
+You may obtain both print and electronic copies of documents, and the defendant may not object to providing the documents because they are publicly available.

 • Admissions of fact – You will have to prove all the facts you rely on in your case, and you can use an admission of fact, or a request for admissions, to include information that is not in dispute.
-This helps to shorten the process by certifying that certain information is true and accurate and has no need for further scrutiny.
+This helps shorten the process by certifying that certain information is true and accurate and does not need further scrutiny.

-You can include things like your name, address, and other identifying information, as well as the same information from the other party.
+You can include things like your name, address, other identifying information, and the same information from the other party.
 For instance, you may use the process to establish, in fact, that the at-fault party was driving their car at the time of the accident

-• Depositions – During discovery, each party may depose certain individuals to provide sworn testimony.
+• Depositions – Each party may depose certain individuals to provide sworn testimony during discovery.
 This includes expert testimony from recognized specialists in their field.
 As a plaintiff, your lawyer may depose the defendant’s witnesses or experts to poke holes in their defense, or they may depose you and put you on the stand if they feel your testimony may help sway the jury.

-• Interrogatories – Different from requests for admission, interrogatories are a list of questions that the other party must answer.
-They can contain as many as 30 questions, and they can include just about any type of question related to the case.
-The interrogatories offer a type of insurance for you in case the opposition tries to deny something they said or change their position on key points related to the case.
+• Interrogatories – Unlike requests for admission, interrogatories are a list of questions the other party must answer.
+They can contain as many as 30 questions and include just about any question related to the case.
+The interrogatories offer insurance if the opposition tries to deny something they said or change their position on key points related to the case.

 Contact Us for Help